 The CWLC offers three testing dates during the fall, winter and spring quarters.
 Please note that no tests are offered during academic breaks or during summer.

-Registration for the following dates is now open.
+Registration for the spring testing dates is now closed.